huang-xiao-jian/webpack-preset/README.md

 # webpack-preset

-A universal seed for nodejs usage..
+A webpack presets for coco-platform.

 ## Usage